Scalings of scale-by-scale turbulence energy in non-homogeneous turbulence: Conclusions and new research directions

 We developed a theory of non-homogeneous turbulence which we applied to free turbulent shear flows.
 The theory predicts that second order structure functions scale according to equation (\ref{eq38:TwoThirdsLaw}) in non-homogeneous turbulence, i.e.

 and

 where $l_{i}$ is an inner length-scale which differs from but has the same dependence on viscosity as the Kolmogorov length-scale $\eta$.
 These scalings take non-homogeneity explicitely into account and are different from Kolmogorov scalings.
 However they become identical to Kolmogorov scalings in homogeneous stationary turbulence.
+Note that the theory also leads to the intermediate range proportionality (\ref{eq3e:asifK41}) irrespective of the presence of inhomogeneity-related energy transfer mechanisms.

 The theory is based on concepts of inner and outer similarity which are used to characterise the non-homogeneity of two-point statistics and on a new inner-outer dissipation equivalence hypothesis.
 Future research is required to establish the breadth of applicability of this hypothesis and of such similarity assumptions across a variety of non-homogeneous turbulent flows.
 Isotropy is not explicitly assumed in the theory, but our analysis of the data of \cite{chen2021turbulence} suggests that it may be required at some level.
 Turbulence production is not explicitely taken into account either and our data analysis also suggests that the theory requires modifications when production cannot be neglected.
 These are issues which will need to be addressed in future research along with the question of the particular quantities which may obey similarity at the inner and/or outer level, and those which may not.
 Another important related issue which also requires future research is the issue of large-scale coherent structures and their effects on or just relations to similarity and non-homogeneity and turbulence interscale/interspace transfers.
 Are they, for example, responsible for the inner-outer equivalence for turbulence dissipation as a property of the type of non-homogeneity considered here?
 How general is this inner-outer equivalence?
 We should start thinking in terms of different classes of non-homogeneity depending, for example, on the degree of significance of turbulence production and on differences in coherent structure dynamics in the presence or absence of turbulence production. \cite{alves_portela2020} showed that non-homogeneity and coherent structures are in fact key for the proper understanding of interscale turbulence transfers in near-field non-homogeneous turbulent wakes.
 Future research should probably combine their approach with the present one and investigate these new questions.